Camille Sébastian Nachet apprenticed in the shop of Vincent Chevalier 1833-1839.

 Paris

-By the mid 1890s Albert had assumed control of the Nachet firm.
-The instruments of that era were then engraved Nachet et Fils because Albert was still involved.
+By the mid 1890s Jean Albert had assumed control of the Nachet firm.
+The instruments of that era were then engraved Nachet et Fils because Albert was still involved in the firm.

 17 Rue St Sélverin